Homeomorphistic/risk-tolerance/the-bond-book/ch_9_mbs.md

 rate than par or premium and so more volatile.

 Premiium GNMAs have higher coupons.
 If interest rates rise, the high coupon acts as brake and cushions agains declines in price.
-Tis is why premiums are hedge against rising interest.
+This is why premiums are hedge against rising interest.
 In case of steep decline of interest rates prepayments speed up and you have to invest at lower interest rate.